-Step 1:

-Up to two (2) of the following Union Representatives may participate: Union Steward, Chief Steward, Union President, Union Vice-President, with or without the grievant.
+Step 1: Up to two (2) of the following Union Representatives may participate: Union the grievant.

-Steps 2 and 3: Up to three (3) of the same Union Representatives may participate with or without the grievant.
+Steward, Chief Steward, Union President, Union Vice-President, with or without without the grievant.
 In addition, the Union Staff Representative may participate in Step 3.

+Steps 2 and 3: Up to three (3) of the same Union Representatives may participate with or